Computer Science + Health Information Management, B.A.

 Health data is the most sensitive, most regulated, and most consequential data in existence.
-The Computer Science + Health Information Management, B.A. program prepares students to design, secure, and manage health information systems with both technical depth and genuine regulatory fluency — HIPAA, clinical coding standards, EHR systems, and health data governance included.
-Healthcare IT demand is high and growing.
-This program puts you at the center of it.
+SLU's Bachelor of Arts in Computer Science + Health Information Management program prepares students to design, secure, and manage health information systems with both technical depth and genuine regulatory fluency — HIPAA, clinical coding standards, EHR systems, and health data governance included.
+Health care IT demand is high and growing.
+This Saint Louis University program puts you at the center of it.

 Curriculum Overview